codefinity/oeuvre/README.md

 The technology stack used is .Net, but the concept can be applied to all the programming language that supports OOPS.

+### Latest News

+- Migration from Postgres to Sql Server in progress on branch evolution-one-migration-sqlserver.
+To be merged to branch evolution-one.

 ### Instructions for Running

 1. Install [.Net Core 3.0](https://dotnet.microsoft.com/download/dotnet-core/3.1https://dotnet.microsoft.com/download/dotnet-core/3.1) or above